RootsMagic: History

-File Format
+File format

-RootsMagic 4-8 database design uses SQLite 3 as its database engine so the .rmgc and .rmtree database files it creates are readable using third party SQLite management and development tools.
+RootsMagic 4-9 database design uses SQLite 3 as its database engine so the .rmgc and .rmtree database files it creates are readable using third party SQLite management and development tools.

 Platforms

 RootsMagic was designed to run on the Windows and Mac platform, however some users run RootsMagic on Linux machines using Wine.

-MacOS 10.12 and above is supported by a native version as of RootsMagic 8.
+As of RootsMagic 10, the program can be run on Windows 8, 10, and 11, as well as MacOS High Sierra (10.13) through Sonoma (14).
+Version 11 can be run on Windows 10 or 11, as well as MacOS Monterey (12) through Tahoe (26).